What is The WELL?

 The WELL is a cherished destination for conversation and discussion.
 It is widely known as the primordial ooze where the online community movement was born — where Howard Rheingold first coined the term “virtual community.”
 Since long before the public Internet was unleashed, it has quietly captivated some accomplished and imaginative people.
 Over the last three decades, it’s been described as “the world’s most influential online community” in a Wired Magazine cover story, and ” the Park Place of email addresses” by John Perry Barlow.
 It’s won Dvorak and Webby Awards, inspired songs and novels, and almost invisibly influences modern culture.

-Founded more than two decades ago in association with the Whole Earth Review, the service was recently purchased to be run by a group of its own long term active members.
+The WELL was founded in 1985 in association with the Whole Earth Review and has been owned since 2012 by a group of its long-term active members.
 The outpouring of support confirmed that The WELL continues to cast a long cultural shadow.
 Not quite underground, though sometimes under the radar, for many people it’s a place you aren’t quite sure you’ve heard of, but suspect that you wish you had.
 For members, it’s the place to come up with the next interesting thing.
 Ultimately, it becomes a way to live.

 How Did It Get So Good?